Have concerns about a dentist?

 You may wish to notify your malpractice insurance carrier that a complaint has been filed.

 The process is confidential to a certain extent.
 At the start of an investigation, the only parties who have access to your complaint are you, the Complaints Director and the person who has made the complaint.
 As the investigation progresses, additional information may be required from other dentists who have treated the patient or have been involved in the care of the patient.
 These dentists will be notified of the complaint about you.
 Depending on the complaint, information may be required from staff members, associates, and other professionals who can provide information relevant to the complaint.

-Do complaints filed against me affect my standing with the ADA&C?
+Do complaints filed against me affect my standing with the CDSA?

-If your complaint is sent to a hearing, a notice of the hearing and the date will be published on the ADA&C website.
-If you are found to have engaged in unprofessional conduct by a Hearing Tribunal, your standing with the ADA&C will be affected.
-The results of the hearing and your name will be published on the ADA&C website and in the Updater.
-During a suspension, the ADA&C must notify Alberta Health Services, a hospital where you have privileges and other officials, as required by the Health Professions Act.
+If your complaint is sent to a hearing, a notice of the hearing and the date will be published on the CDSA website.
+If you are found to have engaged in unprofessional conduct by a Hearing Tribunal, your standing with the CDSA will be affected.
+The results of the hearing and your name will be published on the CDSA website and in the CDSA Updater.
+During a suspension, the CDSA must notify Alberta Health Services, a hospital where you have privileges and other officials, as required by the Health Professions Act.

 Please refer to the Membership Guide for Hearings and Decisions.

 What are the possible outcomes of the complaint process?

 - The complaint may resolve and the complaint file will be closed.

 - The complaint can be dismissed.
 The person who has made a complaint can make a request for the dismissal to be reviewed, as permitted by the Health Professions Act.
 This request must be made within 30 days of the complainant receiving the dismissal letter.
 The dentist will be notified of the request for a review of the complaint and will be provided with information about the process and how to respond.